top of page

 Florida Permit Guides

-Florida permits are governed by statewide statutes and the Florida Building Code, but the way those rules are applied can vary from county to county and city to city.
-The guides below explain the core requirements and point out where local procedures, documentation, and review expectations often differ, since that is usually where delays happen.
+Florida permits are governed by statewide statutes and the Florida Building Code, but implementation varies by jurisdiction.
+The guides below outline core requirements and highlight where local procedures, documentation standards, and review expectations commonly differ.

 • Notice of Commencement (Florida Guide)